ICU Topics > Common Medications

 Risk factors: hypoxia, severe neurological injury, sepsis, use of vasoconstrictors, steroids, inotropes, and/or prolonged infusions or Propofol >5mg/kg/hr for > 48 hrs.

-Symptoms: severe metabolic acidosis, hyperkalemia, lipemia, rhabdomyolysis, heptatomegaly and elevated liver enzymes, renal failure, EKG changes, and heart failure
+Symptoms: severe metabolic acidosis, hyperkalemia, lipemia, rhabdomyolysis, hepatomegaly and elevated liver enzymes, renal failure, EKG changes, and heart failure

 Treatment: stop using Propofol and supportive care